guimard/llng-docker/portal/README.md

-> When running multiple portals using the same database, you should keep portal cron tasks only on one portal: Set environment variable `PORTAL_CRON` to `no` in all portal containers except one.
+> When running multiple portals using the same database, you should keep portal cron tasks only on one portal: Set environment variable `PORTAL_CRON` to `no` in all portal containers except one _(or use one of yadd/lemonldap-ng-cron or yadd/lemonldap-ng-cron-task)_.

 * `NPROC`: the minimal number of FastCGI server to start _(default: 7)_
 * `ENGINE`: the FastCGI server engine. _(default: [FCGI](https://metacpan.org/pod/FCGI))_.